 AAA memberships vary by location and are split into three membership tiers.
-In general, an annual fee pays for a primary member, then family members are charged a lower fee in addition.
+In general, a primary member pays an annual fee, and family members are charged a lower fee in addition.

 Classic: $38–$90 per year

 The AAA Classic membership has the bare-bones roadside assistance service you look for from AAA.
-The caveat is that you’ll have to pay for gas if you need fuel delivery, and you’re usually only entitled to a several-mile tow back to your destination (it goes up to seven, but some states limit you to three).
-Bump up your membership tier to get a lot more towing distance.
+The caveat is that you’ll have to pay for gas if you need fuel delivery, and you’re usually only entitled to a less-than-10-mile tow back to your destination (it goes up to seven miles, but some states limit you to three).

 Plus: $60–$140 per year

-AAA Plus membership earns you free fuel delivery alongside more generous reimbursement potential for travel disruption and legal fees as well as locksmith services.
-You’ll also get up to 100-mile tow service if you need it, which could help you get home or to your repair shop of choice instead of the nearest one wherever you break down.
+The AAA Plus membership earns you free fuel delivery alongside more generous reimbursement potential for travel disruption and legal fees as well as locksmith services.
+You’ll also get tow service of up to 100 miles if you need it, which could help you get home or to your repair shop of choice instead of the one nearest to wherever you break down.

-A Premier membership entitles you to the full suite of AAA benefits and services, including up to 200-mile tow services and free fuel delivery with gas included.
-(Plus members get this, too.)
-For the extra money, it’s sometimes best to take full advantage of the perks the membership has to offer, and with a AAA Premier membership, you won’t miss out.
+The AAA Premier membership entitles you to the full suite of AAA benefits and services, including up to 200 miles of towing and free fuel delivery with gas included.
+(Plus members get the latter, too.)
+For the extra money, it’s sometimes best to take full advantage of the perks the membership has to offer, and with a Premier membership, you won’t miss out.

 AAA Car Insurance

 AAA is also an auto insurance company.
 You’ll have to become a AAA member to join, but the member discounts on an auto insurance policy tend to pay for it.
 You should absolutely consider AAA when you’re looking for auto insurance companies.
-RV, home, renters, and other insurance products are available as well.
+RV, home, renters, and other insurance products are also available.

 Roadside Assistance from Your Insurance Policy

 Many car insurance companies offer roadside assistance as an add-on to a typical car insurance policy.
-This can be as cheap as $10 per year, but make sure you ask a lot of questions about the service.
+This can be as cheap as $10 per year, but make sure you find out everything you can about the service.
 Sometimes, you can only access roadside assistance by making a claim, which isn’t too useful if you have a dead battery and need a jump start.

 You can read more about all the roadside assistance programs out there, from insurance companies to credit cards and other auto clubs.
 Even cell phone service companies and carmakers themselves have roadside service programs.